RoyAmoyal/DL-Assignment1/README.md

 The second part was to do the same, but with Residual NN instead of a standard neural network.

-The project was written in Python language. the loops in Python are not efficient in terms of run-time, so I tried to avoid the usage of the loops and do a lot of stuff with matrix notations
+The project was written in Python language. the loops in Python are not efficient in terms of run-time, so we tried to avoid the usage of the loops and do a lot of stuff with matrix notations